-twothree things in common: they’re both related to email, and have the word “Outlook” in their names.
+twothree things in common: they’re both related to email, and they both have the word “Outlook” in their names.
 (Microsoft seems to have doubled-down on the confusion by making their icons the same as well.)

 Let’s define ’em, shall we?

-Outlook, which I often refer to as “Microsoft Office Outlook”, is:
+Outlook, which I now often refer to as “Microsoft Office Outlook”, is:

 - An email service on which you can create your own free email address ending in “outlook.com”.

 - A web-based user interface used to access existing Hotmail (and other Microsoft) email accounts.

 As you can see, Outlook.com doesn’t come close to relating to Outlook.